 Building on the internationally successful community health workers model, the team supports Blood Pressure Advocates, health coaches who work one-on-one with patients through the University of Rochster's Center for Community Health.
 For medical practitioners, the collaborative employs specially trained physicians to share evidence-based approaches for treating high blood pressure.

-A registered dietitian assists with the development of healthy workplace programming and the team offeres a Worksite Wellness Checkup, an online self-assessment that helps businesses identify ways to support employee wellness.
+A registered dietitian assists with the development of healthy workplace programming and the team offers a Worksite Wellness Checkup, an self-assessment that helps businesses identify ways to support employee wellness.